Flag of Azerbaijan: Azerbaijan Democratic Republic (1918–1920)

 On 28 May 1918, the Azerbaijan Democratic Republic (ADR) declared independence.
 One of the first actions of the republic was the adoption of national symbols.
 Taking inspiration from the flag of the Ottoman Empire, the ADR adopted its first state flag on 21 June 1918, which depicted a white crescent and a white eight-pointed star on a red background.
 The new flag was almost identical to the old Ottoman Empire flag, which also featured an eight-pointed star until 1844 when it was replaced by a five-pointed star.
 The similarities between the flags reflected the hegemony of the Ottoman Empire at the time, as well as the ethnic kinship between the Turkic populations of ADR and the Ottoman Empire.

 Within a few months, the newly adopted flag began to be questioned due to it exclusively representing Turkism.
 Thus, it was suggested that a new flag be created.
 The new flag was to reflect three ideas: Turkism, Islamism and the desire for progress.
 These ideas reflected the official ideology of ADR, which was "Turkicisation, Islamicization, and Modernisation".
 The formation of these ideas was influenced by the work of Islamic ideologist Jamal al-Din al-Afghani who, in his books "The Philosophy of National Unity and the True Essence of Religious Unification" and "Islamic Unity", wrote that the progress of Muslim peoples is possible under the condition of religious consolidation, national unity and the study of the progressive traditions of European statehood.

 On 9 November 1918, a draft of an updated state flag was approved.
-Created by Ali bey Huseynzade, the new flag was a horizontal tricolour of blue, red and green with a white crescent and an eight-pointed star placed in the centre.
+Created by Ali bey Huseynzade, the new flag was a horizontal tricolor of blue, red and green with a white crescent and an eight-pointed star placed in the centre.

 On 7 December 1918, the updated state flag was raised over Azerbaijan's parliament building.
-In a speech to the parliament, Mammad Amin Rasulzade, the Azerbaijani National Council chairman who had declared ADR's independence, stated: "[...] and for this reason, gentlemen, the National Council has raised this three-coloured flag, which represents Azerbaijan, and this flag, the symbol of Turkic sovereignty, Islamic culture, and modern European power, will always fly above us.
+In a speech to the parliament, Mammad Amin Rasulzade, the Azerbaijani National Council chairman who had declared ADR's independence, stated: "[...] and for this reason, gentlemen, the National Council has raised this three-colored flag, which represents Azerbaijan, and this flag, the symbol of Turkic sovereignty, Islamic culture, and modern European power, will always fly above us.
 This flag, once raised, will never come down again".